rdalx42/rFortran/README.md

 # Notices
  - Concat can only concat strings, not variables which hold strings, concat operations can't be nested: "y" concat "x" concat "z"
  - Arrays can't initialized as empty, there are 256 array slots available, each array having 256 value slots.
+ - There are 20 valid enum slots, each enum can have at most 20 elements in it

 ```pascal
 program main